 This recipe always saves the day.
 The prep itself is pretty fast, as you don’t have to spend the time to portion out the batter into muffin tins.

-A loaf style bread like this one does take longer to bake then muffins, but you can’t beat a recipe like this for hands-off time!
+A loaf style bread like this one does take longer to bake than muffins, but you can’t beat a recipe like this for hands-off time!
 You should also try this strawberry bread with sweet cream glaze, or my lemon zucchini loaf cake with sweet glaze, delicious!

 What is Blueberry Bread?